Lesson 1

 Lesson Content

 The foundational regulation for getting your A&P license through on-the-job training is 14 CFR 65.77.
-This regulation defines the experience required:
+It defines the experience required:

 • 18 months of practical experience for either Airframe (A) or Powerplant (P) individually